-Sometimes, even having a single issue ends up mistaking, and affecting negatively on your email deliverability.
+Sometimes, even having a single issue ends up mistaking and negatively affecting your email deliverability.

-It can be different issues, maybe a bad email address or full inbox or might be a typo, there are chances of getting on a blacklist.
+It can be different issues, maybe a bad email address or full inbox, or it might be a typo; there are chances of getting on a blacklist.
 This prevents the email from reaching its recipient.

 To understand what can help, here is a quick guide for getting better knowledge of email blacklists.